akpw/mktxp/README.md

 ## Exporting to Prometheus
-For getting your routers' metrics into an existing Prometheus installation, we basically just need to connect MKTXP to it. \
+For getting your routers' metrics into an existing Prometheus installation, we basically just need to connect RouterOS_Exporter to it. \
 Let's do just that via editing the Prometheus config file:
 ```
 ❯ nano /etc/prometheus/prometheus.yml